ookk2011/wuseman-EMAGNET/README.md

 ### NOTICE

-**I cannot be responsible for the user's actions regardless of what damage a user can achieve with the information/data emagnet might collect for any user(s).
-All users who are using emagnet for gathering or store information/data is 100% responsible for their own actions, emagnet has been developed for a legal purpose.**
+_wuseman cannot be held as responsible for users actions regardless of what damage a user can achieve with the information/data emagnet might collect for any user(s).
+All users that  gathering information or data via emagnet is 100% responsible for their own actions, emagnet has been developed for a legal purpose._

 #### END!